 You’ll receive a notice any time you’re mentioned, which then gives you the opportunity to follow up, start conversations with followers, and potentially attract them to your website.

 If you really want to have some fun, respond to even the most ridiculous of mentions with your own special brand of humor.
-Your customers will love you — enough to check out your ecommerce products.
+Your customers will love you — and maybe check out your products.

 If you're unsure of your brand's voice — or want to refine it —check out this guide.